alnoki/AAAAAA/doc/getting-started/what-next.rst

 You are curious about the software
 **********************************

-Head on over to the :ref:`user guide <guide-intro>`!
+Head on over to the :ref:`user guide <user-intro>`!
 It is accompanied by examples of :ref:`tools-python` concepts that will clarify the use of :term:`AAAAAA` for :xref:`security <finance-security>` analysis